hzeller/bant/README.md

 ### lib-headers

 Use **`lib-headers`** if you want to know the library to depend on for a particular header file.
-Or, automatically update your BUILD files with `dwyu`.
+Useful to manually figure out what dependency to include (alternatively: use `dwyu` to do that automatically).

 ### Canonicalize